yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Author Reply:
 Thank you for your interest in our work!
 I summarize some FAQs:
 1) Can you provide a dataset?
-http://snap.stanford.edu/data/loc-gowalla.html;
+Github does not support large file.
+We use datasets provided in the following links. http://snap.stanford.edu/data/loc-gowalla.html;
 https://personal.ntu.edu.sg/404.html;
 http://www-public.imtbs-tsp.eu/~zhang_da/pub/dataset_tsmc2014.zip